sathwik92/Laplace2D/README.md

-# Laplace's equation in Two dimensions solved using the Finite Element Method
+# Solving Laplace's Equation in two-dimensions (2D) using the Finite Element Method

 An Example code to solve the scalar Laplace's problem in two-dimensions (2D) using finite element method (FEM) implemented within an MPI-based Parallel Computing Environment.
 Here we have applied Dirichlet boundary conditions with 3 sides of the rectangle as zero and one side as a sine function.